craftpip/angular-livery/admin-src2/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+`ng build --base-href=/admin/src/` - will build the code

-## Running unit tests
+`ng build --base-href=/admin/src/ --prod` - will build production code.

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+`--base-href=/path/to/build` is the relative path where the code lives.

 Author
 — Boniface Pereira